How the Aid Process Works

 Students who plan to apply for federal student loan funding to help cover their educational expenses must submit the FAFSA by early summer to begin the process.
 The FAFSA is academic year-specific and is typically available in the fall each year.

 Admitted and incoming students do not have to take any additional steps to be considered for institutional Law School scholarship funding during the admissions process.
-However, admitted JD students who would like to have their financial need considered during the scholarship determination process must submit the UChicago Law Need Application.
+However, admitted JD students who would like to have their financial need considered along with merit during the scholarship determination process must submit the UChicago Law Need Application.
 Admitted JD students will receive more information about submitting financial need information shortly after being admitted.

 Students who want to borrow private student loans, either standalone or in combination with federal student loans, must apply directly with their chosen lender by late summer and then alert the Financial Aid Office upon approval.